 Organizational Leadership and Change is Pacific Oaks’ unique approach to the study of leadership.
-Historically, leadership programs have been a combination of several areas of study: Organizational Leadership, Authentic Leadership, Organizational Studies, and Transformational Leadership.
+Historically, leadership programs have been a combination of several areas of study: Organizational Studies, Leadership Studies, Authentic Leadership, and Transformational Leadership.

 Rooted in the Social Sciences, Organizational Studies explores how structures, processes, and practices can be shaped to form positive relations between institutions and individuals, groups, governing bodies, as well as other institutions.
 Introducing theory and practical application, Organizational Studies branches into a variety of areas, including management, psychology, communications, public administration, law, as well as many other related fields.

 Closely linked to Organizational Studies, Leadership Studies expands on the former to include various leadership theories, styles, and approaches and their impact in organizational contexts as well as in everyday life.
 Originating in Social Science, Humanities, and professional fields of study, Leadership Studies has become one of the fastest growing fields in higher education during the last 20 years.
 Two models of leadership that are often examined are Authentic and Transformational.

 Authentic leaders are able to build legitimacy through honest relationships with their team and coworkers.
 By promoting openness, trust, and enthusiasm, authentic leaders are able to improve team cohesion, effectiveness, and productivity.
 Beyond simply managing their teams, authentic leaders inspire their teams and coworkers to address challenges and find solutions—reinforcing a synergetic relationship between employees’ professional development and organizational goals.